junipc/PacMan/README.md

 5/30:
 - working Blinky movement! (shortest path to PacMan's current position)

+5/31:
+- placed ghost movement code in Ghost in preparation for other ghosts' algorithms

 ### Maya
 5/23:
 - tested merge conflict with Juniper in class